CBIOMES/bayesian_cbiomes/binder/README.md

 Code to allow building working code either in binder or on local machine using repo2docker.

-To use repo with free public binder use
+To use repo with free public binder use, for example, https://mybinder.org/v2/gh/christophernhill/bayesian_cbiomes/cnh/add-repo2docker

-To use on a local system
+To use on a local system use the following commands, for example

 First set up environment in some directory
 ```